jorgebay/stargate/README.md

 An open source API framework for data.

 Stargate is a data gateway deployed between client applications and a database.
-It is built with extensibility as a first-class citizen and makes it easy to use a database for any application by adding plugin support for new APIs, data types, and access methods.
+It is built with extensibility as a first-class citizen and makes it easy to use a database for any application workload by adding plugin support for new APIs, data types, and access methods.

 - For information about how to use Stargate, visit [stargate.io](https://stargate.io/)